China says US diplomatic boycott violates Olympic spirit

 The Chinese Embassy in Washington dismissed the move as posturing in a tweet.

-“In fact, no one would care about whether these people come or not, and it has no impact whatsoever on the #Beijing2022 to be successfully held,” the embassy said.
+”In fact, no one would care about whether these people come or not, and it has no impact whatsoever on the (hash)Beijing2022 to be successfully held,” the embassy said.

 China’s mission to the United Nations called the boycott a ”self-directed political farce.”